m3o/docs/pages/getting-started/invite-users.markdown

 ---
 # Invite Users

-Here we outline how to invite other users to the M3O platform, share namespaces and collaborate.
+Here we outline how to invite other users to the Micro Platform, share namespaces and collaborate.

 ## Invite to the Platform